 If playing singles and doubles on the same day, it is preferred that singles matches be played prior to doubles matches.
-Doubles matches can be scheduled prior to singles matches if it is in the best interests of effective scheduling, in particular where it is more appropriate to play main draw doubles prior to match play singles.
+Doubles matches can be scheduled prior to singles matches if it is in the best interest of effective scheduling, in particular where it is more appropriate to play main draw doubles prior to match play or play off singles.
 It may also be more appropriate where tournaments are trying to encourage more players to compete in doubles events.